meilisearch/meilisearch/BENCHMARKS.md

   },
   // Core of the workload.
   // A list of commands to run sequentially.
-  // A command is a request to the Meilisearch instance that is executed while the profiling runs.
+  // Optional: A precommand is a request to the Meilisearch instance that is executed before the profiling runs.
-  "commands": [
+  "precommands": [
     {
       // Meilisearch route to call. `http://localhost:7700/` will be prepended.
       "route": "indexes/movies/settings",